franciscolobo/KOMODO2/README.md

 ## DESCRIPTION

-KOMODO2 is a first-principle, phylogeny-aware comparative genomics software to search for annotation terms (e.g Pfam IDs, GO terms or superfamilies), formally described in a dictionary-like structure and used to annotate genomic components, associated with a quantitative/rank variable (e.g. number of cell types, genome size or density of specific genomic elements).
+CALANGO is a first-principle, phylogeny-aware comparative genomics software to search for annotation terms (e.g Pfam IDs, GO terms or superfamilies), formally described in a dictionary-like structure and used to annotate genomic components, associated with a quantitative/rank variable (e.g. number of cell types, genome size or density of specific genomic elements).

 Our software has been freely inspired by (and explicitly modeled to take into account information from) ideas and tools as diverse as comparative phylogenetics, genome annotation, gene enrichment analysis, and data visualization and interactivity.

 ## HOW TO INSTALL
-The latest version of KOMODO2 can be installed directly from the repository using `devtools::install_github()`:
+The latest version of CALANGO can be installed directly from the repository using `devtools::install_github()`:

 ```
-devtools::install_github("fcampelo/KOMODO2")
+devtools::install_github("fcampelo/CALANGO")
 ```

 Alternatively, you should soon be able to install the last release version from CRAN by simply doing:

 ```
-install.packages("KOMODO2")
+install.packages("CALANGO")
 ```

 In either case, please make sure that you have the latest R version (at least 3.6.1) as well as updated versions of all installed packages.

 ## INSTALLING AND UPDATING DEPENDENCIES
-KOMODO2 depends on packages from both **CRAN** and **Bioconductor**.
-This requires an extra installation step before KOMODO2 can be used. simply run:
+CALANGO depends on packages from both **CRAN** and **Bioconductor**.
+This requires an extra installation step before CALANGO can be used. simply run:

 ```
-library(KOMODO2)
+library(CALANGO)
 install_and_update_packages(which = "all")
 ```

-to install / update all dependencies (packages listed as KOMODO2's `imports` and `suggests`) to their latest versions.
+to install / update all dependencies (packages listed as CALANGO's `imports` and `suggests`) to their latest versions.

 ---
 ## HOW TO USE - OVERVIEW

-To run KOMODO2 you need two things:
+To run CALANGO you need two things:

 1.  a set of data
 2. an input list defining the path to that data and what is to be done.